getsentry/sentry-javascript/MIGRATION.md

 If you rely on a custom transport, you will need to make some adjustments to how it is created when migrating to v7.
 Note that we changed our transports from a class-based to a functional approach, meaning that the previously class-based transports are now created via functions.
-This also means that custom transports are now passed by specifying a factory method in the `Sentry.init` options object instead passing the custom transport's class.
+This also means that custom transports are now passed by specifying a factory function in the `Sentry.init` options object instead passing the custom transport's class.

 The following example shows how to create a custom transport in v7 vs. how it was done in v6: